dovrosenberg/adhoc-reporter/README.md

 * Allows for specification of field types (currency, date, etc.) and application of custom formatting based on those field types
 * Based on a defined schema, identifies all possible paths between collections and automatically joins tables correctly without user intervention
 * DataTables for output supports sorting, paging, exporting to Excel/pdf/etc
+* Advanced filtering options based on type of field, as well as ability to specify boolean logic

 ## Future features
-* Drag and drop fields into the report because multi-select interface is non-obvious
+* Drag and drop fields into and out of the report
 * Prettify the package appearance generally (better loading screens, etc.)
-* Allow filtering, grouping, formula fields
+* Allow grouping, formula fields
 * Support subdocuments
 * Add some tests for package maintenance

 ## Other things perhaps it should do (but not even on the roadmap yet)
 * Make UI more template driven for better visual integration into Meteor apps
+* Adapt UI for smaller screens (mobile)

 ## Known bugs
 * Doesn't support removing fields from the report